 What I do

-Take a look through my portfolio of work to see some examples of the types of clients, projects and deliverables that I have worked with over the years.
+Take a look through my portfolio for a selection of projects, teams, and problems I’ve worked on over the years.

 2000

-I discover the Web Standards movement via zeldman.com and Alistapart.com – no more non-standard markup in my work ever again
+I discover the Web Standards movement via zeldman.com and A List Apart — no more table layouts or non-standard markup.

 2001